 Welcoming the gifts of fear!

-Fear helps you orient you to change, novelty, or possible physical hazards.
-Fear focuses on the present moment and your immediate surroundings.
+Fear helps you orient you to change and novel situations, and it focuses on the present moment and your immediate surroundings.

-Here’s the problem: Fear is a crucial emotion that exists to help you orient to your surroundings, identify change and possible hazards, and take actions to keep yourself safe.
-Without your fear, you’re not a superhero, no. No. Without your fear, you’re unaware, unintuitive, disoriented, and unsafe.
+But fear is a crucial emotion.
+Without your fear, you’re not a superhero, no. No. Without your fear, you’re unaware, unintuitive, and disoriented.